 While we limited our primary analysis to the ninety-three children and parents who provided complete information on each of the four variables of interest, we also conducted a secondary analysis in which we repeated each of the above crude analyses using all available data for the two variables, e.g., 93 subjects were included in the restricted analyses involving child age and fear of injection, while the unrestricted analysis had a sample size of 115.
-In general, the results of the unrestricted analyses were in keeping with those reported in the restricted analyses; however, in correlating child age with fear of injection, the resulting correlation became statistically significant ($r_s = -0.21$, p=0.02).
+In general, the results of the unrestricted analyses; however, in correlating child age with fear of injection, the resulting correlation became statistically significant ($r_s = -0.21$, p=0.02).